gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 Prior to this release, running `gradle --version` displayed the JVM used to launch Gradle, but this JVM did not execute any build logic.
 Instead, Gradle starts a [Deamon](userguide/gradle_daemon.html) that actually runs the build.

 Starting from Gradle 8.8, users can configure the JVM used to run the Gradle Deamon.

-You can view information about the JVM used for the [Daemon](userguide/gradle_daemon.html) (which executes the build process) as well as the Launcher JVM (which initiates the Gradle build process) from the [command line](userguide/command_line_interface.html).
+With this release, you can view information about the JVM used for the [Daemon](userguide/gradle_daemon.html) (which executes the build process) as well as the Launcher JVM (which initiates the Gradle build process) from the [command line](userguide/command_line_interface.html).

-Running `gradle --version` provides a short output that highlights the potentially different JVM versions used by the Launcher and the Daemon :
+Running `gradle --version` provides a short output that highlights the potentially different JVM versions used by the Launcher and the Daemon:

 ```
 [...]